Doohwancho/repo_compare/readme.md

 > A. because you toyed around with js stuff while he's built engine from scratch with cpp

-> A. and yes, I'm talking to myself.
+> A. and yes, I'm talking about myself.